hackoregon/archive-campaign-finance-btc-frontend/README.md

 ## Wireframes
 https://gomockingbird.com/mockingbird/#44apvbt/sCsPR

-When you feel like you are ready for your visualization or enhancement to be included submit a pull request.
+When you feel like you are ready for your visualization or enhancement to be included, submit a pull request.
 There may be some things to change (especially if you are working on the core application) and we'll work together to get things running nicely.

 <!-- If you are working on a visualization that is not one of the 'who', 'what', etc. parts of the application, pick a unique name for your visualization and then you can include everything you need under the `community` folder.
 Convention is to use the name of your viz as the prefix for any components you add to the app.
 E.g. if you are creating a new directive for your feature, it should live in the `app/scripts/directives/community` folder and if the route is `mynewfeature` you should call the file `myNewFeatureDir.{js/coffee}` with a directive of the same name `myNewFeatureDir`.
 This can then be used as `<my-new-feature-dir></my-new-feature-div>` within your template. -->